- Parent Section

 At our primary school, students aged six and above acquire high-level language skills in both English and German.
 We promote awareness and respect for other cultures as the basis for an international education.
 We aim to empower students and give them a voice in their learning process.

 At our bilingual primary school, teaching is based on the Swiss curriculum (Lehrplan 21).
 This is gradually supplemented with elements of the British curriculum as well as with curricula developed by SIS.
 The development of language skills in German and English is of paramount importance at this level, which is why we have developed our own bilingual reading and writing curricula.
-By attending our primary school, children are ideally prepared for the transition into our bilingual secondary school.
+By attending our primary school, children are ideally prepared for the transition into the SIS bilingual college.

 We encourage our students to take an active role in their learning by using different teaching strategies to promote student engagement and critical thinking skills to enhance each student’s learning potential.
 Our schools create an engaging learning space in which students are guided towards being curious, motivated learners.
 Working with tablets and notebooks, for example, enables students to acquire new knowledge in a playful manner and helps them deepen their understanding of what they have already learned.

 We want to actively support families by offering useful and flexible services and trying to adapt to their busy schedules.
-Your child can be at school daily from 7:30 a.m. to 6 p.m.
+Your child can be at school daily from 7 a.m. to 6 p.m.
+Before- and after-school care is offered in cooperation with FitzGerald Bilingual Day School.
 Lessons take place Mondays, Tuesdays, Thursdays and Fridays from 8:30 a.m. to 3 p.m., and on Wednesdays from 8:30 a.m. to 12 noon.
 Daily from 3. p.m. to 4 p.m. (except Wednesday), we also offer homework supervision included in the school fees.
 On Wednesday afternoons, children are supervised free of charge until 4 p.m.

 From 4 p.m. to 6 p.m., students can choose from a range of leisure activities or clubs, or they can go outside for some fresh air and enjoy themselves.